Uniqueness of equipotential photon surfaces in 4-dimensional static vacuum asymptotically flat spacetimes for positive, negative, and zero mass -- and a new partial proof of the Willmore inequality: The degenerate equipotential photon surface or zero mass case

 \begin{lemma}[Properties of degenerate equipotential photon surfaces] Let $(M^{3},g,N)$ be an asymptotically flat static vacuum system with connected boundary $\partial M$, mass $m$, and decay rate $\tau\geq0$.
 Assume that $\partial M$ arises as a time-slice of a degenerate equipotential photon surface $P^{3}\subset\R\times M$.
 Then $m=0$, $N\equiv1$, $(M,g)$ is flat, and $\partial M$ is isometric to the round sphere $\sphere_{r_{0}}$ for some radius $r_{0}$, is umbilic, and has constant mean curvature $H_{0}=\frac{2}{r_{0}}$ in $(M,g)$.
 In particular, the photon surface constraints \eqref{normalLapse}, \eqref{scalarMeanCurv} are satisfied on $\partial M$ for $c=0$.
 Moreover, for each point in $\partial M$, there is a one-sided tubular neighborhood isometric to a one-sided tubular neighborhood of $\sphere_{r_{0}}$ in $(\R^{3},\delta)$. \end{lemma}

-Next, we will give our first proof of the zero mass case of \Cref{MainThm} worded as \Cref{thm:zero} below, based on the rigidity assertion of the Riemannian positive mass theorem \cite{SchoenYau,Witten} which applies to geodesically complete asymptotically flat Riemannian $3$-manifolds with decay rate $\tau>\frac{1}{2}$.
-In some sense, this can be considered as an analogous proof to the uniqueness proofs for non-degenerate photon spheres given in \cite{carlagregpmt} and for outward directed equipotential photon surfaces given in \cite{CedGalSurface}, except that we restrict to connected $\partial M$.
+Next, we will give our first proof of the zero mass case of \Cref{MainThm} worded as \Cref{thm:zero} below, based on the rigidity assertion of the Riemannian positive mass theorem \cite{SchoenYau,Witten} which applies to geodesically complete asymptotically flat Riemannian $3$-manifolds with decay rate $\tau>\tfrac{1}{2}$.
+In some sense, this can be considered as an analogous proof to the uniqueness proofs for non-degenerate photon spheres given in \cite{carlagregpmt} and for outward directed equipotential photon surfaces given in \cite{CedGalSurface}, except that we restrict to connected $\partial M$ and that we exploit the vanishing of $m$ to bootstrap our decay from $\tau>0$ to $\widehat{\tau}>\tfrac{1}{2}$ by switching into harmonic coordinates (which is weaker than the asymptotically Schwarzschildean decay assumed in \cite{carlagregpmt,CedGalSurface}).
+We will comment on the case $\tau=0$ in \Cref{rmk:AFM}.

+\begin{theorem}[Degenerate case] Let $(M^{3},g,N)$ be an asymptotically flat static vacuum system with connected boundary $\partial M$, mass $m$, and decay rate $\tau>0$.
+Assume that $\partial M$ arises as a time-slice of a degenerate equipotential photon surface $P^{3}\subset\R\times M$.
+Then $(M,g)$ is isometric to a suitable piece of $(\R^{3},\delta)$ and $N\equiv1$ on $M$, as well as $m=0$.
+Moreover, the entire equipotential photon surface with time-slice $\partial M$ is everywhere degenerate. \end{theorem} \begin{proof} We have already established $N\equiv1$ on $M$ and $m=0$ as well as $\Ric=0$ on $M$ in \Cref{lem:zero}.
+Before we move on, we note that one can bootstrap the decay assumption $\tau>0$ to $\widehat{\tau}>\frac{1}{2}$ by switching to harmonic coordinates and exploiting $\Ric=0$: First, we note that our assumption \eqref{eq:asyg} implies that $(M,g)$ is indeed asymptotically flat with respect to the same asymptotic coordinates $(x^i)$ in the sense of weighted Sobolev spaces for any decay rate $0<\tau^*<\tau$ and all exponents $3< q < \infty$, that is,

+with respect to $(x^i)$.
+From Bartnik's result \cite[Theorem 3.1]{Bartnik}, we thus know that there exist harmonic coordinates $(y^i)$ (on a possibly smaller asymptotic end of $M$) such that \eqref{a priori decay} also holds with respect to $(y^i)$ (but possibly outside a different ball $\widetilde{B}$).
+We can now apply Bartnik's result \cite[Proposition 3.3]{Bartnik} to deduce that, for every $0<\widehat{\tau}<1$ and every $3<q<\infty$, we indeed have

+with respect to $(y^i)$.
+In particular, the asymptotic assumptions of the positive mass theorem hold with respect to $(y^i)$.